Maxx1254/stripe-testdata-autofill/README.md

 For security, the API key is not stored in the code and must be provided each time you run the script.

+3. The script will automatically fetch existing data from your Stripe account:
+   - Existing customers
+   - Existing products with recurring prices
+   - Existing tax rates

-3. Configure the quantities to create:
+4. Configure the quantities to create:
    - **Products**: Enter number of new products to create (0 to skip)
    - **Customers**: Enter number of new customers to create (0 to skip)
    - **Subscriptions**: Enter number of new subscriptions to create (minimum 1)